flenniken/statictea/docs/warnings.md

-    "Invalid prepost: $1.", "Expected comma or right parentheses.", "Expected a string.", "Invalid statement, skipping it.", "Expected one parameter.", "Len takes a string, list or dict parameter.", "Not a function: $1.", "The get function takes 2 or 3 parameters.", "Expected an int for the second parameter, got $1.", "The list index $1 out of range.",
+    "Invalid prepost: $1.", "Expected comma or right parentheses.", "Expected a string.", "Invalid statement, skipping it.", "Expected one parameter.", "Len takes a string, list or dict parameter.", "The function does not exist: $1.",
+    "The get function takes 2 or 3 parameters.", "Expected an int for the second parameter, got $1.", "The list index $1 out of range.",
     "Expected a string for the second parameter, got $1.",